BROADSoftware/HADeploy/docsite/docs/installation.md

 ## Prerequisite

-HADeploy node must be a Linux system.
+HADeploy can be installed on a Linux system, or on a MAC OS X workstation

-Current installation process has been tested on RHEL/CentOS7 (Python 2.7) and Mac OSX.
-Installation on other Linux Variant may works.
-All feedbacks are welcome.
+*Installation on Windows is not supported, but VirtualBox and Vagrant would be your best friends in this case.*

 ### Ansible